 Biblical hope is a confident expectation and knowing of what is promised.
 Biblical hope is attached to confident anticipation, not just an expectancy.

 And there is a better hope.

 The hope of the believer is known as ANCHORED HOPE

-Anchored hope is connected to our creator and His Son, Jesus.
+Anchored hope is connected to our Creator and His Son, Jesus.
 This is true hope.
-Hope that has a substance and linked to faith.
+Hope that is linked to faith.
 The kind of faith that is connected to God our Father and based on steadfast promises from Father God.